 Lisk Feng is an award-winning illustrator who is originally from China and now become a New York-based freelance illustrator.

-She graduated from MFA Illustration Practice from Maryland Institute College of Art in 2014, and at the same time received some awards such as Silver Medal from the Society of Illustrators, ADC Young Gun Winner 2017, Communication Arts Excellence Award, 3X3 Silver Medal, 3X3 Childrens Book Honorable mentioned, 3X3 Silver Medal, American Illustration chosen winner, selected winner and annual, Adobe Design Award Semi-final, AOI Illustration Awards(UK) shortlist etc. She published several childrens books with Nobrow Flying Eye Books, Abrams, Kids Can Press and so on, and has many editorial illustrations published by different magazines and newspapers.
+She graduated from MFA Illustration Practice from Maryland Institute College of Art in 2014, and at the same time received some awards such as Silver Medal from the Society of Illustrators, ADC Young Gun Winner 2017, Communication Arts Excellence Award, 3X3 Silver Medal, 3X3 Childrens Book Honorable mentioned, 3X3 Silver Medal, American Illustration chose winner, selected winner and annual, Adobe Design Award Semi-final, AOI Illustration Awards(UK) shortlist, etc. She published several children’s books with Nobrow Flying Eye Books, Abrams, Kids Can Press, and so on, and has many editorial illustrations published by different magazines and newspapers.

 Interview by Dominique Musorrafiti

 Planet China Vol. 04 issue